The best hotels in Alicante

 The airport is 9 km from the city center.
 TRAM line C-6 runs every 20 minutes and takes 25 minutes to Luceros. far more predictable than taxis during morning rush.
 If you're doing back-to-back meetings across town, the L1 and L2 tram lines cover most of the key business areas for under €2 a ride.

-Alicante's best neighborhoods
+Alicante's best hotel regions

 Start with Casco Antiguo or Postiguet Beach.
 These two neighborhoods put you within walking distance of everything that actually matters in Alicante.
 If you want quiet and views, Cabo de las Huertas is worth the short taxi ride.